eggjs/egg-schedule/README.md

 };
 ```

-**Notice: Egg itself WON'T pay attention to an evil problem of `setInterval` (for details, please see:  https://www.thecodeship.com/web-development/alternative-to-javascript-evil-setinterval/ ).
-So you have to make sure that your actual execution time of your callback set in the `setInterval` must be smaller / equal to your delay time in that function.**
+**Notice: Egg built-in TimerStrategy will schedule each execution at a fix rate, regardless of its execution time.
+So you have to make sure that your actual execution time of your `task/subscribe` must be smaller than your delay time.**

-### Schedule Mode

-- `rate`: Next execution will trigger task at a fix rate, regardless of its execution time.
-- `delay`: Next execution will wait for last job finish then start after delay time. (do not supported by `all` type)

 ### Schedule Type